 Towson’s smoke-free policy prohibits smoking in all buildings and on all exterior grounds owned or operated by Towson University, including the athletics precinct, Bill Bateman’s restaurant, parking garages, bus shelters and open spaces.
+All forms of smoking--including electronic cigarettes--are prohibited.
 The policy took effect August 1, 2010.
 It aims to reduce the health risks associated with exposure to secondhand smoke, reduce health costs associated with smoking, and ensure that all members of the campus community have access to clean air.

 Who does the policy affect?

 The policy applies to anyone who is on property owned by Towson University, including students, faculty, staff, contract/other employees, visitors, volunteers, contractors and service representatives.

 How is this policy being communicated to campus groups and to potential visitors?

 The policy is communicated via campus-wide emails; Towson Tigers Today, or T3; the TU website and university marketing materials; Towerlight articles; and notifications in campus newsletters, event tickets, contracts and other print materials.
 The policy continues to be communicated through ads and announcements in multiple campus publications in addition to display boards in buildings across campus, as it has been for years.
 Permanent signs are also posted at designated points in and around campus identifying Towson University as a smoke-free campus.

 Who do I contact if I have additional questions about the policy?

 Additional questions or concerns on the Smoke-Free Towson policy should be addressed via e-mail to email@example.com.
 We will respond to all e-mail inquiries within a timely manner.